-Figure 2.7 Gross State Value Added (GSVA) at constant basic prices, livestock sector, Kerala, 2011-12 to 2019-20 base year 2011-12 in Rs million Source: CSO lakh livestock death.
+Figure 2.7 Gross State Value Added (GSVA) at constant basic prices, livestock sector, Kerala, 2011-12 to 2019-20 base year 2011-12 in Rs million Source: CSO

+In the single year of the 13th Plan, there was a rise in VOO in milk but it needs to be seen if the revival is maintained.
+The record in the 13th Plan would surely be marred by the severe floods in the State in 2018 and 2019.
+The 2018 floods resulted in loss of income through animal products and damage to infrastructure and livestock assets.
+More than 5,000 cows, 11 lakh chickens, and 4.8 lakh ducks died totalling about 16.5 lakh livestock death.
 The total damage and loss for the livestock sector was calculated at Rs 687.5 crore.
 Estimated income loss to the livestock subsector was Rs 519.73 crore, including production losses and decline in egg and milk production.